 Parents/Guardians of all Miami-Dade County Public Schools students, including employees, have access to the Parent Portal.
 In order to access the information in the portal, you must first establish a parent user account.
-At this time you can see and update personal information, see his/her information - including grades, attendance, and bus route information, and have access to the Parent Resource link, which takes them to sites such as Parent Academy, School of will also have access to each subject and free and applications.
+At this time, you can see and update personal information, see his/her information - including grades, attendance, and bus route information, and have access to the Parent Resource link, which takes them to sites such as Parent Academy, School of have access to electronic and free and reduced

-Choice, etc. Soon you electronic books for reduced lunch
+Choice, etc. you will also books for each subject lunch applications.